mrBussy/mrbussy.github.io/_pages/resume.md

     <a href="http://www.klm.com">KLM Cityhopper</a>
     </h3>
     <span class="tenure">2008-09 — 2011-06</span>
   <p>Investigate processes, gathering requirements and leading projects are the key features of my job.
-Maintaining a good and healthy relationship with the process/business owner on request managment while working together with the Application Developers or IT specialists capability, can be a challenge.
+Maintaining a good and healthy relationship with the process/business owner on request management while working together with the Application Developers or IT specialists capability, can be a challenge.
 Mainly because they have different wishes and expectations.
 The biggest and most rewarding project I was involved in, was the development and standardization of the processes in our department Information Management.
-This transformation of an ad hoc organization to a more structured and solid department is a change I’m glad to have been part of.</p>
+This transformation of an ad-hoc organization to a more structured and solid department is a change I’m glad to have been part of.</p>
   <ul>
-    <li>Developing and standarization of processes</li>
+    <li>Developing and standardization of processes</li>
     <li>Implementation new Labor Agreement</li>
     <li>Implementation new aircraft type</li>
   </ul>